GVSP2005/MyProjects/VertexCover/ReadMe.md

 - `Graph` class
   - Builds and represents the undirected graph
-  - Supports edge addition, visualization, and random graph generation
+  - Supports edge addition and random graph generation

 - `VertexCover` class
   - Implements the three algorithms to solve the problem

 - `main()` function
-  - Demonstrates how to use the algorithms
+  - Offers user choice for input method
+  - Runs all three algorithms and prints results
+  - Displays a table comparing the sizes of the resulting covers

 ---